2019 — UT/US

 Help me flow your debate.
 I like signposts.
 I like crystallization.
 I like it when you point out your voting issues at the end of the round.
-I like stock issues: solvency, harms, inherency, topicality, significance.
-I am familiar with Kritik but you will need to help me with it.
+I like stock issues: solvency, harms, inherency, and significance.
 Off-time roadmaps are fine.
 Finish your question if the time runs out.
 The opposing side does not have to answer, but they can answer if they want to answer.

 I am well informed about local, state, national, and international issues, including politics and the environment.
 I am passionate about personal freedom and individual liberty.

-3 years as a judge and coach at Highland High School, Pocatello, Idaho
+8 years as a coach and judge at Highland High School, Pocatello, Idaho

 Beehive Bonanza at the University of Utah